ShanGlor/CtrlFreakTX8-and-RX8/README.md

 MPU6050 on I2c (A4 A5)

-nRF24 connections (left is nRF24, right is arduino):q
+nRF24 connections (left is nRF24, right is arduino)

-  CE      7
+CE- D7

 CSN     8

 MOSI   11

 MISO   12

 SCK    13

 IMPORTANT: Add capacitor (104 ceramic or 47uF 25v) between VCC(3.3v) and Ground pins of NRF24l01